 Adaptive Hierarchical Priors for High-Dimensional Vector Autoregressions

-This paper proposes a scalable and simulation-free estimation algorithm for vector autoregressions (VARs) that allows fast approximate calculation of marginal posterior distributions.
-We apply the algorithm to derive analytical expressions for popular Bayesian shrinkage priors that admit a hierarchical representation and which would typically require computationally intensive posterior simulation methods.
-The proposed algorithm is modular, parallelizable, and scales linearly with the number of predictors, allowing fast and efficient estimation of large Bayesian VARs.
-The benefits of our approach are explored using three quantitative exercises.
+This paper proposes a simulation-free estimation algorithm for vector autoregressions (VARs) that allows fast approximate calculation of marginal parameter posterior distributions.
+We apply the algorithm to derive analytical expressions for independent VAR priors that admit a hierarchical representation and which would typically require computationally intensive posterior simulation methods.
+The benefits of the new algorithm are explored using three quantitative exercises.
 First, a Monte Carlo experiment illustrates the accuracy and computational gains of the proposed estimation algorithm and priors.
 Second, a forecasting exercise involving VARs estimated on macroeconomic data demonstrates the ability of hierarchical shrinkage priors to find useful parsimonious representations.
-Finally, we show that our approach can be used successfully for structural analysis and can replicate important features of structural shocks predicted by economic theory.
+We also show how our approach can be used for structural analysis and that it can successfully replicate important features of news-driven business cycles

 Keywords: Bayesian VARs, Mixture Prior, Large Datasets, Macroeconomic Forecasting